Clark College wants to maintain a healthy and safe environment for all students, faculty

 and staff.
 You can help us do that

 Life can be challenging, and people can need support and referrals for help.
 Clark College's CARE team is a proactive, preventative approach to maintaining a safe college environment.
 CARE works with students, faculty and staff to identify and respond to student behaviors that cause others concern and/or fear that the student poses a concern or danger to self, others or the college community.

 What is harmful behavior?
 Sometimes, people may be thinking about harming themselves.
 This could include suicidal thoughts or actions.
 Someone might act erratically, disrupting classes or events or exhibit behavior that could potentially be threatening to self or others.

 If you are concerned about a student, you are strongly encourage to reach out to the CARE Team fo support.
 It is the team's objective to address concerning behavior before they become larger issues for our community and its members.
 You can show you CARE by letting the team know about a student you are concerned about by visiting the CARE network report form.

 - If the threat is immediate – call 911.

 - Even if the threat isn’t immediate, it’s still important to act.
 Please submit a BITA referral form.

-Anyone who feels a student's behavior is a "red flag" that could potentially indicate a threat to self or others can make a BITA referral.
+Anyone who feels a student's behavior concerning for a student's health or safety, if you feel that there is a student in distress and their behaviors potentially indicate a threat to self or others please make a referral.
 This includes include students, faculty and staff and other community members.